Looking for a way to entertain your kids that's easy, thrifty and unique? Why not try making your own puzzles!

 You will need:

-Bend your pipecleaners into shapes and glue the ends together using a hot glue gun.
+Start by bending your pipecleaners into shapes and carefully glue the ends together using a hot glue gun.

 Place the finished shapes onto a piece of paper and carefully draw round them with a black marker pen.